-Major players that enjoy greater awareness amongst consumers increasingly launched meal kits in order to respond to changing demands.
-Although such a movement had already been observed prior to the emergence of the pandemic, 2020 particularly stood out as consumer foodservice players adopted the direct-to-consumer model rather than selling the products through other retailing formats.
+During the pandemic, major players that enjoy high awareness amongst consumers increasingly launched meal kits in order to respond to consumers’ changing demands and maintain their profits at a challenging time for dine-in.
+Although such a movement had already been observed prior to the emergence of the pandemic, the pandemic stimulated a foray by consumer foodservice players into the direct-to-consumer model, rather than selling their products through other retail formats.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).